hapax/hapax.github.io/assets/teaching.md

 And they don't need to become a professional hiker to enjoy the odd stroll, any more than they need to be a professional writer to read the odd book.

+Put a different way, the mathematical world, with its vast topography of features and landforms, must be traversed by manipulating symbols, but manipulating symbols is not itself the goal.

+I know because that was my experience in high school.
+I was not a natural symbol manipulator, and scraped by with passes until learning that maths could be *used* for things.

+Let's look at an example.
+These calculus exercises are taken from a popular Australian textbook.
+Calculus is, without exaggeration, one of the great landmarks of human thought.
+What does the textbook make of it?

+That's how indistinguishable and repetitive these questions are.

+In a way, it's perversely impressive how these textbooks take a milestone of Western thought and "shrubbify" it.